pb-86/crumbly/readme.txt

 * Refactor: reorganize code structure for better readability
 * Refactor: changed flag to be self-explanatory in function rddgbc_print()
 * Refactor: changed incrementation method to comply with phpcs
+* Refactor: reorganize code structure in function rddgbc_the_singular() for better readability
 * Docs: added readme.txt file with changelog
 * Fixed: Translation loading and refreshed translation files